cerner/beadledom/docs/source/guides/error_handling.rst

 ``BadRequestException``, ``NotFoundException``, custom exceptions extending from ``WebApplicationException``, etc. ``WebApplicationExceptionMapper`` treats the exception as-is but sanitizes the exception's response, status, and message and formats it as JSON before sending back a response.
-The status will be propagated through to the response as long as it is a valid code; if the code is invalid, this will be treated as an Internal Server Error (500 status code).
-The response message will be derived from the resulting status code.
+The status will be propagated through to the response.
+The response message will be derived from the resulting status code or the status code's family if the status is unrecognized.

 The ``FailureExceptionMapper`` is meant to be used with projects using Resteasy and handles all exceptions thrown internally by Resteasy that extend from the ``Failure`` hierarchy.
 Resteasy has `built-in internally-thrown exceptions <https://docs.jboss.org/resteasy/docs/2.2.1.GA/userguide/html/ExceptionHandling.html#builtinException>`_ that need to be handled and reformatted before sending back a response.
-The error code on the ``Failure`` exception will be used as the status of the response as long as it is a valid code; if the code is invalid, this will be treated as an Internal Server Error (500 status code).
-The response message will be derived from the resulting status code.
+If the exception's response is not null, its status code will be used as the status of the response.
+If the exception's response is null, then the error code on the ``Failure`` exception will be used as the status of the response if it is in the valid status code range (100-599).
+If neither of these are true, the status is mapped to an Internal Server Error (500 status code).
+The response message will be derived from the resulting status code or the status code's family if the status is unrecognized.

 ``ThrowableExceptionMapper`` is the exception mapper that will behave as a catch-all for all exceptions that go unhandled.
 An unhandled exception could match any of the following scenarios: